henryoier/leetcode/Leetcode Log.md

 360_NestedListWeightSumII 2Y
 Use a pair th record depth and number, and then find the maximum depth to calculate the sum.

+362_DesignHitCounter 2Y
+Used a queue but pay attention to empty condition.